ASIA Travel Tips .com

 For the freighter conversions, the 747-400 will be modified with a side cargo door and a layout that is identical to the 747-400 production freighter.
 The 747-400 Boeing Converted Freighter is available with seating for up to 19 people in the upper deck.
 Also included in the conversion is a strengthened main-deck floor, full main-deck lining, provisions for a new cargo-handling system and revised flight-deck systems.
 Customers may choose and incorporate support packages during freighter conversions, including avionics and flight-deck upgrades, customized maintenance programs and integration of technical manuals.

-See other recent news regarding: Airlines, Boeing, Cargo
+See other recent news regarding: Travel News Asia, Boeing, Cargo

 Advertising